Climate change: Record northern heat, fuels concerns over US wildfire destruction | Science-Environment

 In addition to fatalities and destruction, the fires have impacted air quality for millions of people and turned skies orange, the UN agency warned.
 Satellite images show clouds of smoke billowing over the western Pacific and likely travelling more than 1,300 miles (2,092 kilometres).

-The smoke led to a hazy morning on the opposition coast, as the sun battled to shine through an unusual layer of smog in New York City.
+The smoke led to a hazy morning on the opposite coast, as the sun battled to shine through an unusual layer of smog in New York City.

 Of 41,599 fires recorded in the US so far this year, 36,383 were caused by human activity, the WMO spokesperson continued, with more than 2.5 million acres scorched across the United States.